Admission to the Graduate Program is based on the following criteria:

-- Personal qualities that you deem relevant to the applicant’s ability to engage in graduate work.
+- Personal qualities that relevant to the applicant’s ability to engage in graduate work.

-- Length of time and the context in which you have known the applicant.
+- Length of time and the context of the relationship to the applicant.

 5. Quality of writing sample

 This should preferably be a thesis, project, or paper written for a Linguistics course.
-Students should not submit co-authored papers.
+Applicants should not submit co-authored papers.